United States Virgin Islands

-Tourism and related categories are the primary economic activities.
+The primary economic activities on the islands are tourism and services.

 Etymology

 The islands were named Santa Úrsula y las Once Mil Vírgenes by Christopher Columbus in 1493 after the legend of Saint Ursula and the 11,000 virgins.
 The name was later shortened to the Virgin Islands.

 History

 Pre-European contact

 The U.S. Virgin Islands were originally inhabited by the Ciboney and Arawaks, with some scholars thinking that the islands were inhabited from as early as 1000 BC.
-The Caribs arrived around the mid-15th century AD.
+The Kalinago (Island Caribs) arrived around the mid-15th century AD.